sandesh-30/Credit_risk_model/README.md

 •	Evaluated weight of evidence (WOE) and Information value (IV) for feature engineering and selection

 •	Performed feature selection using Chi-squared test for categorical features and ANOVA F-statistic for numerical features

+* Reduced total number of features for model training by 45% using WoE ,IV ,F-statistic and P-value analysis